-➤ Unaware of HIV Status: Any individual who has NOT been tested for HIV in the past 12-months, any individual who has NOT been informed of their HIV result (HIV positive or HIV negative), and any HIV positive individual who has NOT been informed of their confirmatory HIV result.
+Unaware of HIV Status: Any individual who has NOT been tested for HIV in the past 12-months, any individual who has NOT been informed of their HIV result (HIV positive or HIV negative), and any HIV positive individual who has NOT been informed of their confirmatory HIV result.

-Note: The 12-month time period is intended to be utilized as a means to establish a threshold for the purpose of assisting in the identification of individuals unaware of their HIV status, and is exclusive to Early Identification of Individuals with HIV/AIDS (EIIHA).
+Note: The 12-month time period is intended to be utilized as a means to establish a threshold for the purpose of assisting in the identification of individuals unaware of their HIV status, and is exclusive to Early Identification of Individuals with HIV/AIDS (EIIHA) initiative.

 The 12-month time period is NOT intended to be utilized as a recommended testing frequency, or for the purpose of assessing risk to HIV.
 For recommended HIV testing frequencies and risk assessments please refer to CDC guidelines.

-- ➤ Identification of Individuals Unaware of Their HIV Status: The categorical breakdown of the overall unaware population into subgroups, which allow for the overall EIIHA strategy to be customized based on the needs of each subgroup, for the purposes of identifying, counseling, testing, informing, referring, and linking these individuals into care. - ➤ Informing individuals of their HIV status: Informing an HIV negative individual, post-test, of their appropriate HIV screening result.
-Informing an HIV positive individual, post-test, of their confirmatory HIV result. - ➤ Referral to care/services: The provision of timely, appropriate, and pre-established guidance to an individual that is designed to refer him/her to a specific care/service provider for the purpose of accessing care/services after the individual has been informed of their HIV status (positive or negative). - ➤ Linkage to care: The post-referral verification that care/services were accessed by an HIV positive individual being referred into care. (i.e., Confirmation first scheduled care appointment occurred.)
+- Identification of Individuals Unaware of Their HIV Status: The categorical breakdown of the overall unaware population into groups (parent groups & target groups), which allow for the overall EIIHA strategy to be customized based on the Priority Needs and Cultural Challenges of each Target Group, for the purposes of identifying, counseling, testing, informing, referring, and linking (if HIV positive) these individuals into medical care. - ➤ Informing individuals of their HIV status: Informing an HIV negative individual, post-test, of their appropriate HIV screening result.
+Informing an HIV positive individual, post-test, of their confirmatory HIV result. - ➤ Referral: The provision of timely, appropriate, and pre-established guidance to an individual that is designed to refer him/her to a specific medical care/supportive service provider for the purpose of accessing medical care/supportive services after the individual has been informed of their HIV status (positive or negative).